-Even if a school cannot meet compliance under Part One, it can still potentially meet compliance under Part Two if it can demonstrate that it has a history and continuing practice of program expansion for the underrepresented sex.
+Even when a sex is underrepresented in a school's athletic program, the school can meet compliance under Part Two if it can demonstrate the school has a history and continuing practice of program expansion for the underrepresented sex.

-To show a history and continuing practice of program expansion for the underrepresented sex, the school must be able to establish:
+To show a history and continuing practice of program expansion, the school must demonstrate:

 - 1. A record of adding new sports or expanding current opportunities in response to the existing and emerging interests of students; - 2.
-A clear and effective method through which the underrepresented sex can identify and request new sports, such as the athletic interest survey; and - 3.
-Current implementation of a plan to add more sports for the underrepresented sex in response to their identified interests.
+A clear and effective method for requesting new sports, such as the athletic interest survey; and - 3.
+Current implementation of a plan to add more sports in response to known interest.